Maryland Weather: Winter Storm Warning In Effect Sunday

 Maryland Weather: 2 More Rounds Of Wintry Mix Coming

-Total snow accumulations of 4 to 6 inches or more inches are possible making travel very difficult.
+Total snow accumulations of 4 to 6 inches or more are possible, making travel very difficult.

-Meteorologist Tim Williams says the the slow moving nature of this storm will cause accumulation to build in the effected areas.
+Meteorologist Tim Williams says the slow-moving nature of this storm will cause accumulation to build in the affected areas.

 There is also a Winter Storm Watch in effect for western Maryland from Sunday afternoon to early Monday morning.